Dyslexia makes it more difficult to learn to drive, but it doesn’t mean that people with dyslexia are bad drivers.

 We recommend that you get a letter from your optician confirming that your eyesight is sufficiently good for a driving licence if you have difficulty reading the letters or numbers out loud.

-Having dyslexia should not affect your ability to drive, and we recommend you find a driving instructor that can help teach you the correct methods.
+Having dyslexia should not affect your ability to drive, and we recommend you find a driving instructor who can help teach you the correct methods.

 When you have your practical test, ask the examiner to indicate left or right with hand gestures rather than just using left/right verbal instructions, or ask for them to use the exit number on a roundabout.